mccanne/sharkfest/README.md

 ls -lh zeek.*
 ```

 ## The Gentle Slope

-(go back to app)

-This all sounds really complicated...

 _It's hard to make things easy._

-The _gentle slope_:
+Is all this stuff easy?

+Well, there is some complexity, but how about we tame it with a _gentle slope_.
+* Easy learning curve
-* Zed is like JSON
+    * start with JSON
-* Zed is just a search language
+    * start with simple keyword search
-* Easy to dip your toes in
+* Make use of simple stuff without knowing the complex stuff
-    * But the more you learn, the more power you unlock
+* The more you learn, the more power at your fingertips

-## Zed Inspired by Zeek

-(this section subsumed by Zeek motivation from above?)

-(Type back the relational muck to relateable pcap stuff.)

-Why is all this type stuff important?

-Compare/contrast Zeek and Suricata.

-(This is where the Z comes from.)
+Easy to dip your toes in...

+(back to app)
+* go back to Zeek/Suricata
+* drag in tables.zng
+* if you know, SQL type SQL
+* you can also also

+Open area of work:
+* How to leverage the Zed data model in the UI?
+* Elegant UX for data instrospection and shaping

 Vision: clients will someday somehow express their data in
 a format like Zed (like Zeek does!)